Bioconductor/bioconductor.org/content/news/bioc_3_15_release.md

   various packages.
 In addition it offers a correction and reporting pipeline that provides a preliminary look at the characteristics of a data-set before and after correcting for batch effects.

+- [mbOmic](/packages/mbOmic) The mbOmic package contains a set of analysis functions for microbiomics and metabolomics data, designed to analyze the inter-omic correlation between microbiology and metabolites.
+Integrative analysis of the microbiome and metabolome is the aim of mbOmic.
+Additionally, the identification of enterotype using the gut microbiota abundance is preliminaryimplemented.

 - [MetaboAnnotation](/packages/MetaboAnnotation) High level functions
   to assist in annotation of (metabolomics) data sets.
 These include